bjornregnell/muddy/README.md

 # muddy
-muddy is a server for live voting on moddiest point during lectures
+muddy is a server for live voting on muddiest point during lectures